 The website and social media feed into ”the Connect” a database of Oklahoma artist of color.
 This is the only place for specifically finding Oklahoma artist of color and their artwork.
-The Connect always artist to show work and learn about call to entry and other opportunities while providing a resource for galleries, organizations or collectors looking to show or purchase work form minority artist.
+The Connect allows artists to show work and learn about call-to-entry and other opportunities while providing a resource for galleries, organizations or collectors looking to show or purchase work from minority artist.
 We also use the Connect to encourage artist to show their art on other databases such as the OVAC virtual gallery and the Oklahoma Creativity website

 Along with the Connect, we directly marketed Inclusion In Art via phone, e-mail and social media to existing arts and civic organizations as a multicultural partner.
-We established Inclusion In Art as a effective provider of multicultural influence, outreach and engagement.
-We positioned Inclusion In Art as the best way to add multicultural programing to an existing organization.
-This campaign has create many, many partnerships with established organizations and created opportunities for Inclusion In Art artist.
+We established Inclusion In Art as an effective provider of multicultural influence, outreach and engagement.
+We positioned Inclusion In Art as the best way to add multicultural programming to an existing organization.
+This campaign has created many, many partnerships with established organizations and created opportunities for Inclusion In Art artist.

-In Color: Annual film event focusing on the many contributions of independent filmmakers, screen writers, and producers of color and connect these filmmakers to a larger audience.
-The gala evening event is topped of by the presentation of Best in Category and Best in Show awards.
+In Color: Annual film event focusing on the many contributions of independent filmmakers, screenwriters, and producers of color and connect these filmmakers to a larger audience.
+The gala evening event is topped off by the presentation of Best in Category and Best in Show awards.
 This year we showed eight different films three times in two different venues.
-We also held small, casual film screenings in local venues like Picasso Cafe and Urban Roots as promotion for the In Color event.
+We also held small, casual film screenings in local venues like Picasso Cafe and Urban Roots as promotions for the In Color event.

 Afro-Americana: A celebration Black American culture through visual art.
 An expansion of the concept of Americana as interpreted by artists of African-American descent.
 Curated in partnership with the Gaylord-Pickens Oklahoma Heritage museum.
-This event featured over 20 artist and had the highest first day attendance of any event at the Heritage Center.
+This event featured over 20 artists and had the highest first-day attendance of any event at the Heritage Center.